 As one of our Visitors you can play a key role in getting help to those most in need of our support.
 They notice the things people forget to tell us in their grant applications – the cracked window pane, the faulty boiler, the carpet with a hole in it, the broken spectacles or lack of warm clothing in winter.
 The face-to-face support that our Volunteer Visitors provide ensures that we offer a priceless lifeline to some of the most vulnerable people in our communities.

 Read more about what becoming a volunteer involves.
 Our Volunteer Visitors also improve their existing skills and gain new ones through their volunteering experience.

 My visitor is absolutely excellent.
 More than anything it is a great comfort to have a familiar face and a listening ear

-Find out more about becoming a Volunteer Visitor by visiting our Volunteering Skills and FAQs page where you will also be able to register your interest in volunteering with us.
-We have volunteers in England, Scotland, Wales, Northern Ireland, Republic of Ireland and France (who provide support for British ex-pats.
+Find out more about becoming a Volunteer Visitor by visiting our Volunteering Skills and Frequently Asked Questions (FAQs) page where you will also be able to register your interest in volunteering with us.
+We have volunteers in England, Scotland, Wales, Northern Ireland, Republic of Ireland and France (who provide support for British ex-pats).